HFF-Git/VCPU-32/VCPU32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 #### Description

 The instruction performs a bitwise OR operation storing the result in general register "r".
 The N bit negates the result making the AND a NAND operation.
-The C allows to complement ( 1's complement ) the operand input, which is the "b" register.
+The C allows to complement ( 1's complement ) the operand input.
 Using both C and N is an undefined operation.
 See the section on operand encoding for the defined operand modes.

 #### Operation